meharbhatia/MIDAS_KG_Construction/submissions/README.md

 Regarding submissions:

+- ```submission_11_52.csv``` is the best file for the best triplets generated (22nd July) giving score of 11.52.
+The order of triplets kept in thic case is s2, r, s1.
+This follows the rule based mining technique ran on the coreference dataset.

 - ```new_6.csv``` is created by using spacyNER+rulebased , dataset input was cleaned dataset, removed isolated nodes (even with isolated nodes number of tupples were more or less same).
 Also when the error came, I replaced the new line character (```\n```) with ```<space>```.

 - ```new_7.csv``` has same parameter as that of ```new_6``` just the difference is, it has been run on ```g050_Coref_Dataset.csv```